 Austin B. Fraser is currently an equity research analyst at Fisher Investments.
 He was previously a capital markets research analyst at the firm, focusing on Emerging Markets and macroeconomic strategy.
 Prior to joining the firm, he worked at Cambridge Associates in Washington, DC, as a research associate.
 He graduated from the University of Michigan, Ann Arbor with a BA in History.

-Matt C. Schrader currently leads the Research Analytics & Production team at Fisher Investments and was previously an Industrials analyst.
+Matt C. Schrader is a Program Manager for Fisher Investments 401(k) Solutions and was previously an Industrials analyst.
 Matt is a graduate of the University of California at San Diego.

-Erik Renaud is the Securities Research Team Leader at Fisher Investments.
+Erik Renaud is an Investment Counselor Group Vice President at Fisher Investments.
 Erik graduated from Santa Clara University with a bachelor's degree in Finance.

 Dan Sinton was a research analyst at Fisher Investments until 2011.
 Dan received a BA in International Affairs at the University of Colorado and an MBA from Georgetown University.